Best Compression Vest for Autism & ADHD: 2026 Guide

 - Never use compression garments on infants or children under 2 years old.

-- Children ages 2-4 should only use them under direct, awake adult supervision with clinical guidance from an OT.
+- Children ages 2-4 should only use them under direct, awake adult supervision with explicit pediatric or OT guidance.

 - Older children, teens, and adults can use them safely with proper sizing.